rickdott/master-thesis-code/docker/README.md

 6. You can open a terminal inside the running Docker container by running `docker exec -it hmp-ai /bin/bash`.

 ### Running code inside the Docker image
-1. Install Visual Studio Code
+1. Install Visual Studio Code (You run it from the command line by using `code .` to open a VSCode instance in the current directory)
-2. Install the 'Docker' extension
+2. Install the 'Docker' extension for VSCode
 3. A whale has found its way into your VS Code sidebar, click on it, right-click the running Docker container and click 'Attach Visual Studio Code', find the `/workspace` directory, going up a directory if `/root` is automatically selected.
 Changes you make to files in `master-thesis-code` or `hmp-ai` are synchronized on your host machine and the docker container.
 This allows you to run code in the container and edit it locally or in the container, whichever is preferred.
 This approach ensures one source of truth for the code.

 You are now able to work inside the Docker container.